ros-industrial/noether/README.md

     ```
     sudo checkinstall --pkgname=vtk-7.1
     ```
-    The installation process will prompt you to accept/reject some options prior to building the debian.
+    The installation process will prompt you to accept/reject some options prior to building the debian, **just follow the recommended prompts**.

     NOTE: Using `checkinstall` instead of `make install` has the advantage that it builds a debian package which can be easily uninstalled with `sudo dpkg -r [packagename]`.

 ##### 2. PCL